 Fix 1: Download Latest SDK Platform Tools

-If you have installed Koush’s Universal ADB Drivers, Minimal ADB and Fastboot, 15 seconds ADB Installer, or Minimal ADB Setup, it’s most likely that you have outdated version of ADB and Fastboot drivers on your Windows PC.
+If you have installed Koush’s Universal ADB Drivers, Minimal ADB and Fastboot, 15 seconds ADB Installer, or Minimal ADB Setup, it’s most likely that you have an outdated version of ADB and Fastboot drivers on your Windows PC.
 Moreover, most of such tools are unsafe as they may contain a Trojan virus.

-You must remove and uninstall any such 3rd-party driver if you have them installed.
+You must remove and uninstall any such 3rd-party drivers if you have them installed.
 The best and safest source to download the latest ADB and Fastboot driver is Google itself.
 I would recommend you download the latest version of Android SDK Platform Tools zip for Windows directly from Google servers.
 In case you have a very old version of Platform-tools, you should update them.

 Fix 2: Execute ADB Command from the ‘platform-tools’ Folder